Charles Hayes (mathematician)

-Charles Hayes (1678–1760) was an English slave-trader, mathematician and chronologist, author of an early book on the method of fluxions.
-He was also a long-term official and defender of the Royal African Company, one of the earliest slave-trading companies established in Britain.
+Charles Hayes (1678–1760) was an English mathematician, chronologist and slave trader who wrote a book on the method of fluxions.
+He also served as an official of the Royal African Company, which engaged in the Atlantic slave trade.

 Life

 Hayes was a member of Gray's Inn.
-Having made a voyage to Africa and spent some time there, he had a reputation as a geographer, and was chosen annually to be sub-governor or deputy-governor of the Royal African Company.

-When the Royal African Company was dissolved in 1752, Hayes settled at Downe, Kent.
+Having made a voyage to Africa and spent some time there, he had a reputation as a geographer, and was chosen annually to be sub-governor or deputy-governor of the Royal African Company (RAC), which engaged in the Atlantic slave trade.
+When the RAC was dissolved in 1752, Hayes settled at Downe, Kent.
 John Nichols remarks that Hayes spent much time in philosophical experiments.
 Hayes found favour with his contemporaries from his ‘sedate temper’ and clear exposition; and Charles Hutton remarked that he had erudition concealed by modesty.
 Hayes died at his chambers in Gray's Inn on 18 December 1760.